hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

   an extra dimension. now the semantic taxonomy is divorced from the class taxonomy. handler trees can glom from other handler trees.

-• given how much dramatic sway the client can have on the agent's behavior (depending on how the agent is written and how the client builds (or sets) the handlers), it starts to feel like a powerful little dependency injection pattern. (we can imagine marionette strings between the client and the agent.)
+• given how much dramatic sway the agent can have on the host's behavior (depending on how the host is written and how the agent builds (or sets) the handlers), it starts to feel like a powerful little dependency injection pattern. (we can imagine marionette strings between the agent and the host.)

+## :#the-shorters-pattern in detail

+• this is something like a broadening of the "handler" pattern: it adds power in one dimension and we lose power in another.

+• multiple callbacks may be associated with one channel. they are called in some order (either defined or not, preferably it wil be defined);
+  and if any first callback results in a true-ish, it will be taken to be something like an error code.

+• when such an error-code-is is resulted, further processing is "short-circuted" (hence "shorters"), and this error-code-ish is the result of the original call to the callbacks tree.

+• this is the way in which "handler" pattern is more powerful than this one: with handler pattern, the host can write itself such that the handler would override something that would normally be an error and instead take some alternate action (sort of like a 'rescue' clause in ruby, or 'catch' clause in most other languages). with "shorters" pattern we lose this.